electron/electron/docs/api/shell.md

 * `fullPath` String

-Returns `Boolean` - Whether the item was successfully shown
+Returns `Boolean` - Whether the item was successfully shown.

 Show the given file in a file manager.
 If possible, select the file.